 Puchong: No.43, Jalan Kenari 17C, Bandar Puchong Jaya, 47100 Puchong, Selangor

-Opening Hours: 24 hours, except SS2 that operates 6am-2am daily
+Opening Hours: It closes at 12am, except SS2 that operates 6am-2am daily

 Avid café-hoppers may already be acquainted with this regular haunt of students and workaholics alike.
 This underrated gem stands out in the café-saturated suburb of Bangsar, Kuala Lumpur for its ample seating and plug points that are present in almost every nook and cranny.